 Essex, England February 1st 2017: There are a number of reasons why after undergoing treatment in a rehabilitation clinic, an addiction patient could still suffer a relapse and even worse forms of addiction.
 Top on the list is the quality of facilities and staffing at the rehabilitation centre; and how personalised the counselling or treatment was.

 This was the conclusion of Eytan Alexander, CEO of UK Addiction Treatment Limited (UKAT), operators of Sanctuary Lodge, Essex in a question and answer session during a press briefing held to announce the acquisition of Addiction Helper (Addiction Treatment Limited), a leading facilitator of residential addiction treatment centres.

-Alexander, whose Sanctuary Lodge addiction treatment centre in Hallstead Town is reputed as the UK’s most complete cutting-edge treatment facility with some of the most experienced and professional staff in the country, says that the majority of addiction rehab clinics and programmes are ill-equipped for personalised treatments.
+Alexander, whose Sanctuary Lodge addiction treatment centre is based on Hedingham Road is reputed as the UK’s most complete cutting-edge treatment facility with some of the most experienced and professional staff in the country, says that the majority of addiction rehab clinics and programmes are ill-equipped for personalised treatments.

 “Most centres and clinics admitting addiction patients or running rehab programmes normally offer a generalized treatment programme for different forms and peculiarities of drugs and alcohol addiction cases.
 So in most cases, the patient is simply made to go through a brief period of detox, followed by a couple of lectures, group therapy and possibly a 12-step programme,” Alexander stated.

 He further stated that the critical factors such as the unique drug use history, individual background, and other underlying factors that triggered the drug and alcohol use in the first place, in each individual patient, is not fully considered or factored in during treatment at these centres.